pwcremin/RNSync/RNSyncStorage.md

 ## About

 RNSyncStorage was made for redux-persist, but you can use it as an alteranative to RNSync if you prefer its API.
+You will still need to init and replicate using RNSync.

 ## Installation